AnnieTran-IJ/unit-2/Project/README.md

-#### 2. Data analysis that includes annotations for the minimum, maximum, and median values.
+#### 2. Data analysis that includes annotations for the minimum, maximum, and median values and standard deviation.
+We want to show the minimum, maximum, and median values and standard deviation on each graph, but we realized that it would look too messy so we put standard deviation on another graph.

+We decided to use a dictionary to store the values such as min, max, and median for easier and more organized access.

 Cited from `graph_lib.py`:
 ```
 def calc_statistics(values):
     stats = {
-        "mean": np.mean(values),
         "min": np.min(values),
         "max": np.max(values),
         "median": np.median(values),
     }
     return stats
 ```
 This function uses numpy to calculate the statistics values and return them as a dictionary with the corresponding keys.
+We use numpy instead of basic operations in Python because it saves us space and time on easy tasks and makes the code cleaner.

+We graphed these values as dotted lines to avoid it looking messy on the graphs and for easier analysis on data distribution.

 Cited from `graphs_local.py`:
 ```